 Although it can be scary to be the pioneer in your own journey and to forge ahead without a map, you don’t need to despair.
 Others have faced their own mapless pursuit of authentic musicianship and artistry, and they can provide valuable guidance for you on your own journey.

-Here are two steps gleaned from my particular mapless search toward becoming a fearless musician in the practice room and onstage.
+Here are two steps gleaned from my particular mapless search toward going beyond fear in the practice room and onstage.
 Of course, these two steps are hardly a complete recipe!
 But if you follow them, you can begin to open up a whole world of rich, genuine musical experience in practice and performance.

 Step One: Sympathize With Yourself